Catalog Advanced Search

 - Registration fees for the courses are per person.
 Online courses cannot be taken as a group.
 A registration form must be submitted for each person taking the course.
 Usernames and passwords for the online courses may not be shared.

-Terri Bradley, CPC
+$i++ ?>Terri Bradley, CPC

-Terri Bradley is a certified coding professional and practice management consultant with over 30 years of experience in oral and maxillofacial surgery.
+Terri Bradley is a certified coding professional and practice management consultant with over 30 years of experience with oral and maxillofacial surgery.
 She founded Terri Bradley Consulting 15 years ago and subsequently started OMS Billing Solutions.
 Most recently she co-founded OMS Powerhouse Consulting, which has clients nationwide, and she works with surgeons and their staff on billing and coding, practice management and systems implementation.
-Ms. Bradley has been published in the Dr. Raymond Fonseca Oral and Maxillofacial Surgery textbook, Dentistry IQ, and the 2017-2021 editions of the CDT Coding Companion, and she co-authored Dictations and Coding in Oral and Maxillofacial Surgery.
+Ms. Bradley has been published in the Dr. Raymond Fonseca Oral and Maxillofacial Surgery textbook, Dentistry IQ and the 2017-2021 editions of the CDT Coding Companion, and she co-authored Dictations and Coding in Oral and Maxillofacial Surgery.
 Additionally, she is a member of AAPC and is one of the founding members of the JAWS Society (now known as the Society of OMS Administrators).

 Continuing Education Provider Approval